zijuncheng/Video-Game/README.md

     - [This game](neo), Neo Turf Masters, is an arcade style golf simulation game that was launched in 1996 by Nazca (before acquired by SNK).
 The game is apparently beloved by many and has been re-released on many up-to-date platforms including PS4 and Nintendo Switch.
-The average price is a whopping $50K among in the dataset while the mean price of all games is $24
+The average price is a whopping $50K in the dataset while the median price of all games is $24
-    - The price actually makes sense since the game in our database is probably the one with the original console (the aes system with home catridge) which is extremely rare and highly sought after.
-As a side note, the manual pamphlet alone on the AES system is listed about $1500 on [ebay](ebay)
+    - The price actually makes sense since the game in our database is probably the one for the original console (the AES system) which is extremely rare and highly sought after.
+As a side note, the manual pamphlet alone on the game for the AES system was listed at $1499 on [ebay](ebay)

         <img src="pics/ebay_pic.PNG" align="center" style="height: 250px"/>

-   - Both kinds of outliers have been filtered out using the inter-quatenile range method where any points beyond 1.5 times the 25-75 quantiles range are deleted.
+   - Both kinds of outliers have been filtered out using the inter-quartile range method where any points beyond 1.5 times the 25-75 quantiles range are deleted.

 ##### Features
 - Information on genres, tags, developers, platforms are obtained from rawg.
 One-hot encoding has been applied on the most common items for those information.
-Number of items in each features was also added as separate features
+The number of items in each feature was also added as separate features
 - GloVe model was used to obtain word vectors.
-The goal was to learn useful information for game titles based on their context.
-For example, I would expect mario games to have similar prices.
-2 different weights were used (mean and tfidf) as 2 substitutes for each other during validation
+The goal was to learn useful information from game titles based on their context.
+For example, Mario games are expected to have more similar prices.
+Two different weights were used (mean and TFIDF) during validation
-- A feature called "best-sellers-similarity-score" was obtained by taking the minimum of the Euclidean distance between the sentence vector of the game and the ones of the best selling 500 games in the dataset ("sales-volumes" was used).
-Again, I am expecting that games such as legend of zelda or any relevant games in the series would be automatically sitting on a higher benchmark due to its successful ancestors
+- A feature called "best-sellers-similarity-score" was obtained by taking the minimum of the Euclidean distance between the sentence vector of the game and the sentence vectors of the best selling 500 games in the dataset ("sales-volumes" was used).
+Again, games from The Legend of Zelda series would automatically be expected to land a higher benchmark due to its successful ancestors
-- An average tfidf score was obtained for each game title as a substitute feature for the word vectors. tfidf is to only learn the significance of a game title by the word frequencies in all available titles in the dataset.
+- An average TFIDF score was obtained for each game title as a substitute feature for the word vectors.
+TFIDF is to learn the significance of a game title by only analyzing word frequencies among all available titles in the dataset.

 ### Models and Performance
 ----------------------------------